 Note that the two separate versions of the Championships Qualifying Exam are not meant to vary in length or difficulty.
 It is also possible to take either of the Exam versions with a teacher or homeschool instructor proctoring (see below for instructions) if unable to reach an official Exam site.

-2. Where are the sites and when are the dates for the Regional Quiz Tournaments?
+2. Where are the sites and when are the dates for the regional-level International Geography Bee Tournaments?

 3. What is the cost?